rghorpade/blockchain-ekyc-sawtooth/README.md

 ## 1. Introduction
 Financial and capital markets use the KYC (Know Your Customer) system to identify "bad" customers and minimise money laundering, tax evasion and terrorism financing.
 Efforts to prevent money laundering and the financing of terrorism are costing the financial sector billions of dollars.
 Banks are also exposed to huge penalties for failure to follow KYC guidelines.
 Costs aside, KYC can delay transactions and lead to duplication of effort between banks.

-Blockchain-eKYC (Hyperledger Sawtooth) is a permissioned Hyperledger Sawtooth blockchain for sharing corporate KYC records.
+Blockchain-eKYC (Hyperledger Sawtooth) is a permissioned Hyperledger Sawtooth blockchain for sharing corporate KYC records amongst banks and other financial institutions.

 The records are stored in the blockchain in an encrypted form and can only be viewed by entities that have been "whitelisted" by the issuer entity.
 This ensures data privacy and confidentiality while at the same time ensuring that records are shared only between entities that trust each other.

-**Blockchain-eKYC (Hyperledger Sawtooth) is maintained by Rahul Tiwari, Blockchain Developer, Primechain Technologies Pvt.
-Ltd.**
+Blockchain-eKYC (Hyperledger Sawtooth) is maintained by Rahul Tiwari, Blockchain Developer, [Primechain Technologies Pvt.
+Ltd.](http://www.primechaintech.com/)

+***Primeary benefits***

+1. Removes duplication of effort, automates processes and reduces compliance errors.

+2. Enables the distribution of encrypted updates to client information in real time.

+3. Provides the historical record of all compliance activities undertaken for each customer.

+4. Provides the historical record of all documents pertaining to each customer.

+5. Records can be used as evidence to prove to regulators that the bank has complied with all relevant regulations.

+6. Enables identification of entities attempting to create fraudulent histories.

+7. Enables data and records to be analyzed to spot criminal activities.

 ## 2. Uploading records